Companions of Liberation: Attribution

 The 'companions' represent fairly well the history of Free France, the French Resistance and the French Liberation Army, we note however that the different categories are not represented in proportions in conformity with their actual participation.
 The circumstances, the difficulties of the time in knowing the real action of the resistance, the criteria of General de Gaulle and his rapid departure from power in 1946, probably explain this fact.

 Of the 1,038 companions, there are only six women, which is far below their proportion in the ranks of the Resistance.
 The Resistance is likewise under-represented compared to Free France, which represents three-quarters of the decorated.
 General de Gaulle indeed began by decorating combatants and agents that he or those close to him knew; its contacts with the other components of the French Resistance were not really established until around 1942, a period which saw the unification of the latter under the aegis of London by Jean Moulin.
 Moreover, in the opacity of the clandestine struggle, the leaders of the movements had more difficulty in identifying the most deserving patriots to propose them for decorations.
 In principle, each movement of the internal resistance had two crosses.
 But a certain number of leaders or senior figures of the resistance movements never received it, for example Raymond and Lucie Aubrac or the founders of the “Defence of France” movement.
 Even unwavering supporters of General de Gaulle such as Philippe Peschaud or his own son Philippe de Gaulle, or later like Michel Debré, were not made companions, sometimes to the chagrin of the general.

 It can also be noticed that the Companions were chosen from among those who, at one time or another, took the risk of opposing the Vichy regime as the Free French had done.
-Thus, for example, Marshal de Lattre is a journeyman while Marshal Juin is not.
+Thus, for example, Marshal de Lattre was made a companion while Marshal Juin was not.

 Ten percent of the Companions of the Liberation were under 20 years of age at the start of the war, in 1939.